Breeden’s Orchard: Our History

 December 2017: A New Chapter Begins

-In 2017, the Dorfman family — longtime owners in the comedy business — decided to take on a new kind of stage: the orchard.
-Still active in the comedy world, they brought their timing, energy, and love of community to this fresh adventure.
-With zero farming experience and a whole lot of enthusiasm, they set out to learn the rhythms of orchard life.
-What followed was a crash course in peaches, pruning, and pie-making — all with plenty of laughter along the way.
-Turns out, farming and comedy both rely on patience, creativity, and great timing.
+In 2017, the Dorfman family— longtime owners in the comedy business—took on a new kind of stage: the orchard.
+Still active in comedy, they brought their energy, creativity, and love of community to farm life, learning peaches, pruning, and pie-making along the way.
+With plenty of laughter and trial-and-error, they quickly discovered that farming and comedy share the same essentials: patience, creativity, and great timing.

 2018–2019: Dreaming Big & Digging In

-We kicked off our orchard journey by clearing 3 acres to plant new peach and apple trees — a long game, but one worth the wait.
-In 2019, we brought our solar project to life (thanks to Lightwave Solar!) and partnered with Edible Nashville for our first farm-to-table dinner.
-Though a boutique barn was on the wish list, preserving our trees took priority.
-We dreamed of a cozy kitchen and fresh-baked hand pies—and began to realize just how serious y’all are about Red Havens, white peaches, and fried pies.
-And of course, we quickly learned that Mother Nature always has the final say.
+We began our orchard journey by clearing three acres to plant peach and apple trees—a long game, but one worth the wait.
+In 2019, we launched a solar project and hosted our first farm-to-table dinner.
+While a boutique barn was tempting, protecting the trees came first.
+Along the way, we dreamed of a cozy kitchen, fresh-baked hand pies, and quickly learned just how passionate y’all are about Red Havens, white peaches, and fried pies—and that Mother Nature always has the final say.

 2020: Storms, Setbacks & Starting Over